With nearly 8 out of 10 clothes we buy going to landfills, everyone knows that our future needs sustainable fashion.

 Sustainability Must Lead To Scale

 One of the real problems for sustainable fashion is that many of the current efforts simply don’t scale well.
+A sustainable future can’t come from the kind of model that fast fashion brands employ but a sustainable fashion industry needs business models that scale.

 Handcrafted mushroom leather shoes are fine for the discerning consumer with plenty of spare cash but for the average shoe buyer with a budget of $50?
 They’re way beyond their reach.
+Fashion brands can’t be sustainable brands if they only cate to the elites.

 The good news is that there is financial incentive thanks to consumer sentiment for big fashion brands to look for the pathways to scale and deliver the benefits of sustainable fashion to the biggest possible audience.